 During one of our road trips, we stopped for the night in a small motel in a tiny town in Wyoming.
 The owner was fascinated by our adventure and the fact that we had been traveling with two young boys.

-So, don’t rush things and enjoy the opportunities that come up during your journey.
+So, don't rush things, and enjoy the unexpected opportunities during your journey.

 While on the road

 You won't always have access to online data as you're crossing vast empty spaces with few inhabitants.
 This means an online navigation app like Waze could run out of map resources.

 Now, usually, this isn't much of an issue.
 If an area is so remote that it has no cell reception, that usually also means there won't be too many turns to take along the way.
 It would be best if you had no trouble finding your way relying on signposts.
 That's how we crossed the Alaska Highway.